htso/AHA/README.md

 #WARNING
 It may take a long time to finish a run, even on the toy dataset.

+#Platforms
+Tested it on Linux (ubuntu 14.04) and Windows 7, should work on OS X.

 [1] Coates, Adam, Andrew Y. Ng, and Honglak Lee.
 "An analysis of single-layer networks in unsupervised feature learning."
 International conference on artificial intelligence and statistics.
 2011.